Poeschl/RoboRush/README.md

 ### Plausible tracking

 If configured the application can be monitored with [Plausible](https://plausible.io/).
+So far only page calls are tracked.

 To enable this set the environment variable `PLAUSIBLE_DOMAIN` and if you are running on a self-hosted instance `PLAUSIBLE_API_HOST`.